 • Prerequisites: College Skills teaches the first two levels of credit classes in both the English and Math Pathways.
-For students who do not place into the 100-levels of the Pathways, College Skills provides the prerequisite courses that not only teach the content with the appropriate level of rigor and expectations for adult learners, but include support through credit labs and integrated study skills.
-About 40% of new students place into CSKLS math classes.
+For students who do not place into the 100-levels of the Pathways, College Skills provides the prerequisite courses that not only teach the

 • Certificates: College Skills has a noncredit CDCP Basic Academic Skills Certificate of Completion.
-Students who complete the CDCP sequence through passing the GED or

-HiSET or equivalent are eligible for the certificate but rarely complete the forms to obtain it.
+Students who complete the CDCP sequence through passing the GED or HiSET or equivalent are eligible for the certificate but rarely complete the forms to obtain it.
 With the increasing emphasis from the state on completion, the department will work with A&R and Assessment to develop an easy and efficient way for passing students to be awarded the certificate.
 Also, through Adult Ed, the department may add noncredit contextualized math courses into the new noncredit CTE certificates.
 All work with curriculum development and implementation requires the effort of full-time faculty.